Connect with others who understand.

 Treating Cardiac Amyloidosis

-• Amyloid light-chain amyloidosis, or AL amyloidosis
+• Amyloid light-chain amyloidosis (AL amyloidosis)

-• Transthyretin amyloidosis, or ATTR amyloidosis
+• Transthyretin amyloidosis (ATTR amyloidosis)

 AL and ATTR amyloidosis have different root causes, so they are treated and managed slightly differently.
 However, all treatment aims to slow the production of amyloids and address heart damage.